 - Unwitting Instigator of Doom: The space police who arrested Jumba unplugged Stitch's fusion chamber before his charging was complete, which is the cause of the main problem in the film.

-- Vanilla Edition: The Blu-ray Disc release of this film, which was actually bundled with the original Lilo & Stitch film on the disc, does not contain any bonus features.
-Thankfully, the original DVD of this film was included with the "2-Movie Collection" pack... at least until the Blu-ray was re-released in 2017 with only a digital code included and no DVDs.
+- Vanilla Edition: The original Blu-ray Disc release of this film, which was actually bundled with the original Lilo & Stitch film on the disc, does not contain any bonus features, although the original DVD of this film was included with the "2-Movie Collection" pack.
+The Blu-ray was re-released in 2017 with only a digital code included and no DVDs.
 Finally, in 2022, the "2-Movie Collection" was re-released on Blu-ray again, this time with both films having their own separate Blu-rays with many of their original bonus features now included on their respective dedicated Blu-ray Discs, along with the digital code.